Brehon's Chair

-Brehon's Chair, sometimes Druid's Chair, is a megalithic site, and national monument, in Whitechurch, Rathfarnham, Dún Laoghaire–Rathdown, County Dublin, Ireland.
+Brehon's Chair, sometimes Druid's Chair, is a megalithic site, and national monument, in Rathfarnham, Dún Laoghaire–Rathdown, County Dublin, Ireland.

 Etymology

 The name Brehon's Chair refers to a Victorian idea that the monument was a seat of judgement used by a Brehon (an Anglicisation of breitheamh (earlier brithem), the Irish word for a judge) to administer the Brehon Laws that governed everyday life and politics in Ireland, until the Norman invasion of 1171 and in places until much later.
 The laws were written in the Old Irish period (ca. 600 – 900 AD) and probably reflect the traditional laws of pre-Christian Ireland.
 These secular laws continued to exist in parallel with, and sometimes in conflict with, Canon law, throughout the early Christian period.
 Druid's Chair reflects similar ideas with regard to a Celtic religious aspect.
 These ideas are not historically accurate, the monument actually dating from prehistoric times, between 500 and 2500 BCE.